 Was there life after Punch-out!?

 Boxing games were pretty common in the early nineties, when Tyson was making the rounds and Punch-out! was one of the better titles for the home market.
 4DSB innovated in a few aspects that still make a difference today in the much more crowded fighting game market on the PC.
-It was the first real 3d boxing game (or should I say “4d”?): even though by default the ring is viewed in a isometric perspective, the boxers are always fully poligonal models.
-And yes, they’re just poligons with no textures like in Alone in the Dark; back in 1991 this was cutting edge technology.
-Also, you can turn the camera all around the ring in 3D, you could even fight in a first person perspective, not only from your boxer’s but also the opponent’s, years before the Virtual Boy and such experiments..
+It was the first real 3d boxing game (or should I say “4d”?): even though by default the ring is viewed in a isometric perspective, the boxers are always fully poligonal models Naturally, they’re just polygons with no textures one would see in Alone in the Dark or early first person titles like Total Eclipse.
+But make no mistake, back in 1991 this was cutting edge technology.
+We’re talking about a game that ran on a 8086 CPU with 640k of ram and that weighs less than 1MB.
+It is possible to turn the camera all around the ring in 3D, along with fighting in a first person perspective, not only from the player boxer’s but also the opponent’s, years before the Virtual Boy and similar experiments..

-The “4D” brand was merely a commercial idea by Mindscape for the European public, the series’ title share some common groundrules like full camera control and 3D environments.
-One of the better examples is 4D Sports: Driving.
+The “4D” brand was merely a commercial idea by Mindscape for the European public, the only common ground between the different titles in the series are full camera control and 3D environments.
+One of the more memorable games in the series, after 4D Sports Boxing, would surely be 4D Sports: Driving.
 Giving a full array of choices to the player in the early nineties on a Pc game, let alone one that fit on one single floppy, was pretty hard to do, but also managing to pull out one of the first polygonal boxing game still fun to play thirty years later?
 Nothing short of a miracle!
 This is a lesson in technology to be forever commemorated: nice graphics mean nothing if the game underneath is not fun to play.
 This might be pretty obvious to everyone reading this, but I assure you, it is still very relevant to the videogame industry today.

 Very distinctive software, indeed

-The game has been an abandonware stalwart for many years, easily found on many websites, it has never been officially released to the public domain but I guess it’s safe to download and play.
+The game has been an abandonware stalwart for many years, easily found on many websites, it has never been officially released to the public domain but, by now, it’s generally safe to download and play.
 Obviously there were no other boxing games in 3D for years after this, ABC Wild World of Sports Boxing (another pretty catchy name!) has way more personalization in its boxer creation mode but that was an entirely 2d game.
-And well, if you wish for something a bit more over the top there’s always By Fair Means or Foul, which I also mentioned in my original review; that game had no boxer personalization at all but you could kick or headbutt your opponent when the referee was asleep.
+And well, if you wish for something a bit more over the top there’s always By Fair Means or Foul, which I also mentioned in my original review; that game had no boxer personalization at all but you could kick or headbutt the opponent while the referee was asleep.
 Yeah, seriously.